 top of page

-Supporting students at Central
+Supporting Students at Wath Central

-This ethos and approach forms part of the school’s Inclusion and PSHE (Personal, Social and Health Education) provision.
+Our nurturing ethos and relational approach form part of the school’s Inclusion and PSHE (Personal, Social and Health Education) provision.
 There is an abundance of research evidence stating that children’s learning is most effective when they have a sense of emotional well-being, good self-esteem and a feeling of belonging to their school community.
+We believe that the heart of this begins within the classroom.

 IMG_0648.JPEG